NotNierPea/RushMod-T8/README.md

 ------------------

-- Main Quest For Alpha Omega IS NOT SUPPORTED! (high likely will crash - will fix it later!)
+### - Main Quest For Alpha Omega IS NOT SUPPORTED! (high likely will crash - will fix it later!)

 ------------------

+### - This Project is in BETA!, report any bugs that happens, in [issues](https://github.com/NotNierPea/RushMod-T8/issues)!

 # Features List:

 - Gamemods to Choose From at The Start of The Game -> Skip to Boss Fight, or Skip Some Main Quest Steps!, etc
 - Weapons/Perks/PAP to Choose From at The Start of The Game
-- Custom Huds - Zombie Count (Only Works for Host)
+- Custom Huds - Zombies Count (Only Works for Host)
+- Modified Main Quest Cutscenes (All Maps)
 - Custom/Buffed Boss Fights
 - Start The Game at Round 256
 - Random Rush/Chaos Events
-- Modified Main Quest Cutscenes (All Maps)
 - Reversed/Buffed Main Quest Steps (Start From Last Step to First Step - Some Maps Only)
 - Custom Game Over Functions + Fast Restart Fix for Voyage and Tag
 - Points are Always your Health